can concrete eat plastic

 For heating systems at homes or offices, engineers in the construction industry use a plastic pipe called the barrier pipe.

-Construction engineers avoid these cracks by using a process called post-tensioning that involves plastic slip sheets to avoid cracks.
+Construction engineers avoid these cracks by using a process called post-tensioning.
+It involves plastic slip sheets to avoid cracks.

 Well, in order to do this, they run steel strands in a grid pattern, like a square, through the concrete slab.
 Understand that plastic sheathing covers each strand of steel before they are run through the slab.
 This sheathing does two things.